Sockeye-Project/sockeye-compiler/README.md

 ### Dependencies
 The Sockeye compiler has some dependencies.
 Stay tuned for a list.
 A sufficient but probably not necessary set are the Haskell dependencies for Barrelfish.

+For the testing infrastructure, Eclipse CLP should be installed, and the binary on the path using the name eclipseclp (note the non standard name).

 ## Documentation
 The Sockeye compiler is work in progress.